cdoublev/css/doc/README.md

 The next state is based on the output of the previous action, which can be `undefined`, `null`, `Error`, or a valid parse result, except the initial transition action, which must return a node.

 When `Error` is returned, it means that the input is guaranteed to be invalid, up to the first context ignoring invalid contents.
-When `null` is returned, it means that the part of the value at the front of the input is guaranteed be invalid for the node.
+When `null` is returned, it means that the part of the value at the front of the input is guaranteed to be invalid for the node.
 Returning `undefined` has different meaning depending on the action:

   - `preprocess`: continue parsing with `match`
   - `match`: continue parsing with `replace`